payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-seamless-workflows-integration/v2-s2s-classic-integration.md

 The merchant initiates PayU with the required transaction mandatory or optional parameters.
 This needs to be a server-to-server cURL call request.
 URL, parameters, and descriptions.
 The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.

 You can collect card payments using Server-to-Server integration using classic integration.
-For S2S Classic integration, the **additionalInfo.txnS2sFlow** field is set to **4**.
+For S2S Classic integration, the **additionalInfo.txnFlow** field is set to **4**.

 ### Environment